Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 The Weak Anthropic Principle

-In 1974, physicist Brandon Carter offered a naturalistic explanation for the universe’s fine-tuning, known as the “weak anthropic principle” (WAP).
-This principle suggests that it shouldn’t surprise us to find ourselves in a universe fine-tuned for life, as only a fine-tuned universe could produce conscious observers like us.
+In 1974, physicist Brandon Carter introduced what he called the “weak anthropic principle” (WAP).
+In short, it says we shouldn’t be surprised to find ourselves in a universe fine-tuned for life, as only a fine-tuned universe could produce conscious observers like us.
 While this explanation acknowledges the fine-tuning, it downplays the question of why these precise constants exist in the first place.

-However, while it is true that we shouldn’t be surprised to find ourselves in a universe suited for life (since we are alive), is it not strange that the conditions necessary for life are so exceedingly improbable?
+Of course, it’s true that we shouldn’t be shocked to find ourselves in a universe that supports life, after all, here we are, alive.
+But isn’t it strange that the conditions necessary for life are so exceedingly improbable?
 For instance, consider the scenario of a blindfolded man who miraculously survives an execution by a firing squad of one hundred expert marksmen.
 The fact that he is alive is indeed consistent with the marksmen’s failure to hit him, but it does not account for why they missed in the first place.
 The prisoner ought to be astonished by his survival, given the marksmen’s exceptional skills and the minuscule probability of all of them missing if they intended to kill him.
-Evidently, the WAP commits a logical error by conflating the statement of a necessary condition for an event’s occurrence (in this case, our existence) with the elimination of the need for a causal explanation of the conditions enabling the event.

 The Strong Anthropic Principle

 Either way, these interpretations endeavour to explain not only the existence of conditions necessary for observation, but also the underlying cause or design that allows the observer to significantly impact the experiment’s outcome.
 Proponents of PAP argue that, akin to an electron’s specific location being contingent on observation, the universe itself might depend on an observer for its existence.
-Thus, this extension of the strong anthropic principle affirms that:
+Thus, this extension of the strong anthropic principle goes something like this:

 1. The universe must have those properties which allow life to develop within it at some stage in its history.